populationgenomics/team-docs/hail.md

 This will print a link to the [CI dashboard](https://ci.hail.populationgenomics.org.au/batches) batch.

-**Warning**: Any changes that involve a database migration will result in the batch service being shut down.
-You'll then need to [bring it back up manually](https://github.com/hail-is/hail/blob/main/dev-docs/development_process.md#merge--deploy).
+**Warning**: Some changes that involve a database migration will result in the batch service being shut down.
+You'll then need to [bring it back up manually](https://github.com/hail-is/hail/blob/main/dev-docs/development-process.md#merge--deploy).

 ## Infrastructure